NicoleHill641/Docs/brainpad/intro.md

 The Original (old) BrainPad (the large one) has been decommissioned.
 It has served well in working with schools to help us make a lot of decisions.

 > [!Tip]
-> You can determine if you have the old BrainPad by looking for the traffic light in the top right corner.
+> You can determine if you have the old BrainPad by looking for the traffic light on the top right corner.
 Only the old BrainPad has the traffic light.

 As a bonus, we will continue to support the original BrainPad with the new software.
 However, emulating the old display with the new software is severely effecting the system's performance.
 The display will not be enabled by default.
 We do not recommend the use of display on the old BrainPad.